nivalos0/PrizzLife/README.md

 ~~PrizzLife is executed around 5,000 times a day.
 We found this out by statistics.
 We no longer run these statistics.~~

-PrizzLife is no longer being Executed every day, it's been dead, the whole goal of this Repository is too try to revive it.
+PrizzLife is no longer being executed every day, it's been **dead,** the whole goal of this Repository is too try to revive it.

 ---